 The meticulous gardener can remove each flower after it blooms to prevent unwanted spread, but a thorough cleanup in the fall followed by attentive weeding in the springtime will keep unwanted plants from sprouting up.

 However, if you’ve got an area you want covered without additional planting and effort, this is the plant for you; it will rapidly cover whatever it grows on, whether that’s a flat surface or a vertical one such as a trellis or fence.
+You can also collect the seeds for sowing in different locations.

 Annual vines can simply be ripped off the fence at the end of the season, but perennials should be allowed to stay in place throughout the winter.
 In the springtime you can cut back the burnt-off growth and watch it spring back to life again.